School Board approves settlement with Cheraina Bonner

 Bonner came in almost unnoticed 15 minutes into Tuesday night’s meeting, taking a seat with her attorney in the second row of the school board chambers.
 She had declined to comment until after the board made their vote.
 Her attorney stated if they did not approve the settlement, they would have to move forward with litigation.

-Board chair Caroline Zucker told the Sun^p in a phone call Monday that she is happy to see the board moving forward following the Bonner case, as well as reaching an agreement with the teachers union.
+Board chair Caroline Zucker told the Gondolier on Monday she is happy to see the board moving forward following the Bonner case, as well as reaching an agreement with the teachers union.

 Bonner said her message for people going through the same thing, is to “stand strong, better days will come.”